-vices that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) \$0 copay Prior authorization and/or referral may be required • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: o you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24-hours or the soonest available appointment Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24-hours if: o you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24-hours or the soonest available appointment Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient Second opinion by another network provider before surgery • Non-routine dental care.
-Covered services are limited to: o surgery of the jaw or related structures, o setting fractures of the jaw or facial bones, pulling teeth before radiation treatments of neoplastic cancer, or services that would be covered when provided by a physician.
+Services that our plan pays for What you must pay Physician/provider services, including doctor's office \$0 copay visits (continued) Prior authorization and/or referral may Telehealth services for mental health visits provided by be required Rural Health Clinics and Federally Qualified Health Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: o you're not a new patient and o the check-in isn't related to an office visit in the past 7 days and o the check-in doesn't lead to an office visit within 24-hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24-hours if: o you're not a new patient and • the evaluation isn't related to an office visit in the past 7 days and o the evaluation doesn't lead to an office visit within 24-hours or the soonest available appointment • Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient • Second opinion by another network provider before surgery • Non-routine dental care.
+Covered services are limited to: o surgery of the jaw or related structures, o setting fractures of the jaw or facial bones, o pulling teeth before radiation treatments of neoplastic cancer, or o services that would be covered when provided by a physician.

-Services that our plan pays for What you must pay Podiatry services \$0 copay The plan will cover the following services: Prior authorization and/or referral may Diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) be required Routine foot care for members with conditions affecting the legs, such as diabetes You are also covered for additional podiatry benefits.
+Services that our plan pays for What you must pay Podiatry services \$0 copay The plan will cover the following services: Prior authorization and/or referral may diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) be required routine foot care for members with conditions affecting the legs, such as diabetes You are also covered for additional podiatry benefits.
 You may self-refer for six visits per year to a network specialist for the services below: Treatment of flat feet or other structural misalignments of the feet - Removal of corns - Removal of warts - Removal of calluses - Hygienic care Post-Discharge Meal Program \$0 copay After an inpatient stay in either the hospital or a nursing facility, you are eligible to receive two meals per day for seven days, at no cost to you.
 Fourteen nutritious, precooked frozen meals will be delivered to your home.
 Meal program limited to 4 times per calendar year.
 Prior authorization may be required Please contact Customer Care at 800-787-3311 (TTY: 711), Monday - Friday, 8 a.m. - 8 p.m.
 Central time for further details or to take advantage of this benefit after your discharge.
 The call is free.